assist-project/dtls-fuzzer/README.md

     > bash setup_sut.sh openssl-1.1.1b

 Then we select an argument file form the 'args/openssl-1.1.1b' folder.
-We notice there are several argument files to chose from, namely:
+We notice there are several argument files to choose from, namely:

     learn_openssl-1.1.1b_all_cert_none_rwalk_incl
     learn_openssl-1.1.1b_all_cert_nreq_rwalk_incl